Palamidi

 Palamidi (Παλαμήδι) is a fortress to the east of the Acronauplia in the town of Nafplio in the Peloponnese region of southern Greece.
-Nestled on the crest of a 216 m high hill, the fortress was built by the Venetians during their second occupation of the area (1686-1715).
+Nestled on the crest of a 216-metre-high (709 ft) hill, the fortress was built by the Venetians during their second occupation of the area (1686-1715).

-The fortress was a very large and ambitious project, but was finished within a relatively short period from 1711 until 1714.
+The fortress was a very large and ambitious project, but was finished within a relatively short period from 1711 to 1714.
 It is a typical baroque fortress based on the plans of Venetian engineer and oltramarini officer Antonio Giancix (Antun Jančić) and built by French military engineer Pierre de la Salle.
-In 1715 it was captured by the Ottomans and remained under their control until 1822, when it was captured by the Greeks.
+In 1715, it was captured by the Ottomans and remained under their control until 1822, when it was captured by the Greeks at the Siege of Nauplia (1822).

-The eight bastions of the fortress were originally named after the Venetian provveditori.
-However, when it fell to the Ottoman Empire, the bastions were given Turkish names.
-Lastly, when the Greeks overthrew the Turks the bastions were renamed after ancient Greek leaders and heroes (Epaminondas, Miltiades, Leonidas, Phocion, Achilles, Themistocles.
-The two remaining bastions were named after St. Andrew (Agios Andreas) and the French Philhellene Robert who died in battle on the Acropolis of Athens.
-The "Miltiades," was used as a prison and among its walls was also held Theodoros Kolokotronis, hero of the Greek Revolution.
+The eight bastions of the fortress were originally named after the Venetian provveditori, but when it fell to the Ottoman Empire, the bastions were given Turkish names.
+Lastly, when the Greeks overthrew the Turks, the bastions were renamed after ancient Greek leaders and heroes - Epaminondas, Miltiades, Leonidas, Phocion, Achilles, and Themistocles.
+The two remaining bastions were named after St. Andrew (Agios Andreas) and French Philhellene Robert, who died in battle on the Acropolis of Athens.
+The Miltiades bastion was used as a prison and among its walls was also held Theodoros Kolokotronis, hero of the Greek Revolution.